 7) What was your best financial decision while you were in your early 20’s?

 My best financial decision was to contribute to my 401k as soon as I started working.
-I maxed out my 401k contribution a few years later and I kept it up ever since.
+I maxed out my 401k contribution a few years later and I have kept it up ever since.
 Now, it is the biggest part of my net worth.
 I’m very glad that I started investing early.

 8) What is the exact strategy that helped you make your blog one of the most popular ones from your generation?